Symptoms

 What are the general symptoms of hepatitis?

 Hepatitis can be asymptomatic.
-A distinction is made between acute hepatitis and chronic hepatitis.
+A distinction must be made between acute hepatitis and chronic hepatitis.
+Chronic hepatitis occurs when the virus persists in the organism for more than 6 months (hepatitis B or C).

-In addition, an infection that is initially asymptomatic can develop into a chronic infection: years later, severe symptoms may still develop.
+In addition, an infection that is initially asymptomatic can develop into a chronic infection: years later, severe complications may still occur.

 If there are symptoms, they are similar to flu symptoms: